10,000 original copies

 European concepts of originality and authorship form our current understanding of typeface design.
 Typographic history is written as a series of “originals” created by “authors” in a discrete sequence.
 But can “copies” be equally as important?

-Note: I didn’t have any slides, but used this animation on the screens.
-The animation was created by Andrew Johnson.
+Note: I didn’t have any slides, but used an animation by Andrew Johnson.
 I wanted people to focus on what I had to say.
 It was a bit of a gamble.
 I wanted to see if I could talk about a thorny subject through the lens of philosophy.
 I wanted to try a new format, not just a series of cool slides / portfolio show.